sap-tutorials/Tutorials/tutorials/deploy-nodejs-application-kyma/deploy-nodejs-application-kyma.md

 Then you are ready to deploy it into the Kubernetes cluster with Kyma runtime.

-Click on the `Link to dashboard` to open the Kyma dashboard.
+Select the `Link to dashboard` to open the Kyma dashboard.

 ![image-20220112154735200](image-20220112154735200.png)